WHAT DOES AMAZON AID DO?

 Our award-winning projects have been seen on 5 continents and have been an inspiration for global policy change, including being an impetus for the creation of CINCIA a scientific and educational research center in the Peruvian Amazon, as one of three major projects picked by the US Government to be showcased at COP 20, and through the world premiere of Amazon Aid’s Anthem for the Amazon in Spanish at COP 21 in Paris.

 As the Amazon becomes more compromised, Amazon Aid is even more dedicated to our mission of educating global audiences about the destruction of this critical ecosystem.
 The root cause of today’s Amazon fires is the rapid deforestation for mining, ranching, and farming.
-Amazon Aid is at the forefront of combatting one of the worst types of deforestation in the world-illegal and unregulated artisanal and small-scale gold mining (ASGM).
+Amazon Aid is at the forefront of combatting one of the worst types of deforestation in the world-illicit and unregulated artisanal and small-scale gold mining (ASGM).

 Our award-winning film “River of Gold” documents the apocalyptic destruction of the Amazon through ASGM, which not only destroys and burns the forests, but uses mercury in the process.
 ASGM is responsible for being the number one source of mercury pollution in the world.
 Mercury is a neurotoxin that causes a lower IQ, organ damage and in some cases a shortened lifespan.
 In the Amazon it is estimated that 100 tons of mercury is released into the atmosphere yearly, poisoning the environment, the peoples, and the plant and animal species.